 Currently the public hearing scheduled on 22 June is the only hearing scheduled for the Committee’s inquiry into Canberra’s national institutions.
 The Committee may choose to schedule further hearings at a later date … The Committee decide on the witnesses that will appear at hearings.

 Honest History made a submission to the Joint Standing Committee on the National Capital and External Territories’ Inquiry into Canberra’s National Institutions, submissions to which closed on 8 May 2018.
 The submission is No. 14 here.

-At cob 11 May, the Inquiry had posted 58 submissions.
+At 31 May, the Inquiry had posted 76 submissions on the Inquiry website.

 Summary of the Honest History Submission

 National institutions should be managed efficiently and effectively, treated equitably by government, and be properly accountable to the Parliament for their actions.

 The Inquiry should avoid recommending the replication of strategies across institutions unless it first undertakes a thorough examination of how these strategies are working at present.